-All medications brought to camp must be checked at the Health Center.
-A seven day supply of medication is given weekly to Upper School students, who are responsible for keeping their medication secure and following prescription guidelines.
+All medications brought to camp must be checked at the Health Center as part of the registration process upon arrival.
+A seven-day supply of medication is dispensed weekly to Upper School students, who are responsible for keeping their medication secure and following prescription guidelines.
 Counselors will attempt to remind students to take their medication, but students are ultimately responsible for taking their own medication.

 Head Lice Check

-If the camper arrives at a time that the treatment company is not on site and is found to be positive, they will have an enzyme oil applied to their hair/head that will start the process.
-Once this oil is applied, the child can return to their cabin for the night.
-The camper will then report to the Health Center the next day to complete the treatment.
+If the student arrives at a time that the treatment company is not on site and is found to be positive, they will have an enzyme oil applied to their hair/head that will start the process.
+Once this oil is applied, the child can return to their living quarters for the night.
+The student will then report to the Health Center the next day to complete the treatment.

 If you have any questions about this process, please contact the Health Center at (574) 842-7800.